 - Power Perversion Potential:

-- "Is it true what they say about him, that he can expand any part of his anatomy?"
-Cue "whooooooo"s from the girls standing around.
+- A reporter asking Johnny about Reed's powers: "Is it true what they say about him, that he can expand ''any'' part of his anatomy?"
+Cue "Oooooooh"s from the girls standing around.

 - Powers as Programs: